rtCamp/wordpress-skeleton/README.md

 In case vault is not being used, you can also use `SSH_PRIVATE_KEY` [for deployment](https://github.com/rtCamp/action-wordpress-deploy#installation) and `SLACK_WEBHOOK` [for slack notification](https://github.com/rtCamp/action-slack-notify#installation) instead of `VAULT_ADDR` and `VAULT_TOKEN` secrets.

-**Note: Steps 4 and 5 are required, only if the site has not been created with `--public-dir=current` EasyEngine flag**
+**Note: Following steps are required, only if the site has not been created with `--public-dir=current` EasyEngine flag**

-4. Update nginx webroot of the site to point to `/var/www/htdocs/current`.
+1. Update nginx webroot of the site to point to `/var/www/htdocs/current`.
 If you are using EasyEngine v4 then:
     1. Update the file: `/opt/easyengine/sites/example.com/config/nginx/conf.d/main.conf` and replace `/var/www/htdocs` with `/var/www/htdocs/current`
     2. Run `ee site reload example.com`.

-5. Move `wp-config.php` inside `htdocs` folder.
+2. Move `wp-config.php` inside `htdocs` folder.
 ```bash
 mv /opt/easyengine/sites/example.com/app/wp-config.php /opt/easyengine/sites/example.com/app/htdocs/wp-config.php
 ```